Applied Economics

 ECON 506.
 Econometrics.
 3 Credits.

 Econometric analysis of economic and financial data.
 Topics include simple linear regression, multiple linear regression, and nonlinear regression functions.
 Techniques for dealing with violations of the regression models assumptions, including multicollinearity, heteroskedasticity, measurement error, endogeneity, and autocorrelation.
 Additional topics include binary variables, instrumental variable regression, big data, and time-series models.
 Estimation and testing of economic models will be an important part of the course.
-Prerequisite: Admission to the MBA or MSAE program, or department consent required.
-S.
+Prerequisite: Admission to the MBA or MSAE program, and department consent required.
+F,S.

 ECON 509.
 Macroeconomic Decision Making.
 3 Credits.

 Examination and utilization of theory and empirical evidence on macroeconomics in the business decision-making process will be stressed.
 Particular emphasis will be placed on inflation, interest rate changes, business taxation, and exchange rate movements.
-Prerequisites: ECON 202 and MATH 146.
+Prerequisite: ECON 202 and MATH 146.

 ECON 510.
 Time Series Methods & Applications.
 3 Credits.